 NCCS prohibits the use of smartphones, cell phones, or small personal electronic devices (iPods, hand-held game systems, etc.).
 Students may not use these devices at any point before, after, or during the instructional day, during Before or After Care, or while on school grounds.
 Additionally, the use of these devices is prohibited during field trips, after-school activities, or school-sponsored events, unless permitted by the adult in charge.
-Smartwatches may be worn but students may not receive notifications or send messages during the day.
-If they become a distraction, students may be asked by the teacher or an administrator to refrain from wearing their watch at school.
+Smartwatches may be worn but students must put them in airplane mode during the school day and may not receive notifications or send messages during the day.
+If they become a distraction, students may be asked by the teacher or an administrator to refrain from wearing their watches at school.